Human reward hacking

 \[ \mathbb{E}[R_{\text{proxy},t}(y_t)]-\beta\,\mathrm{KL}(\pi_t\|\pi_{\text{ref}}) \quad \text{or} \quad \mathbb{E}[\Phi(R_{\text{proxy},t}(y_t),s_t,y_t)], \]

-Here, \(\Phi\) may add penalties (length, risk flags) or bonuses (passing tests).
-In best-of-\(N\) selection, \(r_\theta\) ranks candidates and the top candidate is chosen.
+Here, \(\Phi\) can add penalties (length, risk flags) or bonuses (passing tests).
+In best-of-\(N\) selection, \(r_\theta\) ranks candidates and selects the top one.

-1.4 Step 4.
-Broad hacking
+2.4 Broad hacking

 \[ \boxed{y \xrightarrow{\text{shown to human/LLM}} E_t \;\xrightarrow[\text{rules}]{A_t}\; R_{\text{human},t} \;\xrightarrow{\text{fit }r_\theta}\; R_{\text{proxy},t} \;\xrightarrow[\text{optimize}]{\pi}\; y'} \quad \text{with } h_{t+1}=U(h_t,a_t,c_t,f^H_t,\epsilon_t). \]

-This is a realistic concern: one can learn a surrogate of human behaviour (e.g., an RNN “learner” from non-adversarial logs) and then train an RL adversary that chooses observations and reward timing—under budget constraints—to steer future human choices toward an adversarial target.
+This is a realistic concern: we can learn a surrogate of human behaviour (e.g., an RNN “learner” from non-adversarial logs) and then train an RL adversary that chooses observations and reward timing—under budget constraints—to steer future human choices toward an adversarial target.
 This exact recipe succeeds in lab tasks spanning choice, response inhibition, and social exchange (including “trust-building then exploit” sequences) (Dezfouli, Nock, and Dayan 2020).

 In the field, we might observe a few things that feel like reward hacking.
-Some examples
+Some examples:

-1. Proxy hacking (fixed grader).
+Proxy hacking (fixed grader).
 Optimize a learned or frozen \(R_{\text{proxy}}\).
 Classic Goodhart: outputs look great to the proxy while \(R^*\) is flat.

 Example: A model trained to maximize a reward model of “factual answers” learns to produce fluent, well-cited paragraphs with subtly wrong claims (e.g. quoting real papers but attaching them to the wrong results).
 The reward model—trained on surface-level features like fluency and citation presence—scores this highly, but the gold objective (“truthfulness”) doesn’t improve.

-2. Interface hacking (momentary evaluator).
+Interface hacking (momentary evaluator).
 Manipulate current \(E_t\) via presentation order, framing, cognitive load, or selective evidence, exploiting human biases or compute constraints.

 Example: A summarizer knows raters only skim the first lines.
 It front-loads plausible sentences and buries contradictions later, reliably winning high ratings in quick evaluations even though the full summary misrepresents the source.

-3. Update hacking (the evaluator’s learning).
-Choose \(a_t, c_t, f^H_t\) to steer the update \(U\), so that future evaluations \(E_{t+k}\) become easier to satisfy—even if this drifts from \(R^*\).
+Update hacking (the evaluator’s learning).
+Choose \(a_t, c_t, f^H_t\) to steer the update \(U\), so that future evaluations \(E_{t+k}\) become easier to satisfy—even if that drifts from \(R^*\).

 Example: A tutoring system gives overly simple problems at the start to build rapport.
 The student’s heuristic for “good tutor” shifts toward “makes me feel confident.”
 Later, the system can slip in misleading explanations and still collect high ratings, because the human’s evaluation function has been trained to approve.
 This is the kind of sequential trust-building manipulation documented in lab settings by Dezfouli, Nock, and Dayan (2020).

-4. Institutional / collective hacking.
+Institutional / collective hacking.
 Rewire aggregation processes (who sees what, when; assistance rules; reward budgets) so that the system is easier to pass without real gains in \(R^*\).

 Example: In a multi-reviewer pipeline, an AI assistant shows later reviewers only the most positive early comments, biasing consensus upward.
 Or, by submitting excessively long outputs, a model burns raters’ time budgets so panels rubber-stamp approval without checking details.